LearnersGuild/cos/Ceremonies/Climate_Check.md

 "A Value/Values that I would like us to deepen in/work more with is...." and name one or more values that you feel you and/or the group would benefit from deepening in more.
 These could be the same or different values from the ones above.

 "The reason for that is..." and name a behavior, feeling, desire, or observation or short story that leads you to wanting to deepen the above value(s) more.

+---

+### Facilitator notes

+- Project the [Dynamic Tensions Board](https://docs.google.com/spreadsheets/d/1kTIV5f3U12BuIRzlgTiETbE0OTMRWiAtKgXdROvLcAY/edit#gid=0) in a place where everyone can see